 For example, in places like Germany, having numerous white dots on your nails connotes longevity.

-In Britain, possessing this spots on any of your nails lets say in your ring finger means the arrival of wealth and also, love.
+In Britain, possessing these spots on any of your nails lets say in your ring finger means the arrival of wealth and also, love.

-Other country may have a different meaning to these spots but like i said earlier on, medical practitioners holds a different meaning to this and that is what a lot of us have chosen to hung our hope on.
+Other countries may have a different meaning to these spots, but as I said earlier on, medical practitioners hold a different meaning to this, and that is what a lot of us have chosen to hang our hope on.

 Still confused as to what this is all about?
 Here’s an article that explains what Onychomancy is all about.

 The Take Home

 Issues with white spots on fingernails are that which a lot of persons still battles with secretly But then, this article has brought light, and I’m pretty sure you’ve figured the best way out to deal with them right?